onap/policy-parent/docs/installation/oom.rst

 From your local copy, edit any of the values.yaml files in the policy tree to make desired changes.

+The policy schema will be installed automatically as part of the database configuration using ``db-migrator``.
+By default the policy schema is upgraded to the latest version.
+For more information on how to change the ``db-migrator`` setup please see: `Using Policy DB Migrator`_.

+.. _Using Policy DB Migrator: ../db-migrator/policy-db-migrator.html

 **Step 2** Build the charts

 .. code-block:: bash